fmasclef/lambda-boilerplate/README.md

 **Write your code**

-Head to `ts/` folder.
-Your lambda function should be individual `.ts` files at the root of this folder.
-Transpile in watch mode by running `npm run watch` in a terminal.
+Head to `ts/lambda/` folder.
+Your lambda function should be individual `.ts` files in this folder.
+Transpile with `npm run build` or in watch mode by running `npm run watch` in a terminal.

 Should your lambda function requires additional envvars, set them in a file name by your function in `.env/` folder.
 For instance, if your lambda function name is _demo_, then add a `.env/demo.json` file.